Croatian Physical Society

 VIII.
 The team performance in the Stages

-The Reporter presents the essence of the solution to the problem, attracting the attention of the audience to the main physical ideas and conclusions.
+The Reporter presents the essence of the solution to the problem, attracting the attention of the

 The Reviewer presents a short estimation of the presentations of Reporter and Opponent.